 I have found a great, low-cost option that you can quickly set up while inside of your room.

-This cool idea prevents the thumb turn from moving so the deadbolt can’t be unlocked.
+This tool prevents the thumb turn from moving so the deadbolt can’t be unlocked.
 It’s extremely small, so traveling with it is super easy.
 And the installation and removal is also quick and easy.
 The good thing about this product is that it can be installed without being required to open the door as you have to do with the portable door lock mentioned earlier.
+This is something I use on every trip.

 Electronic Locks and Room Keys